FCG-LLC/aucote/docs/scan_stop.md

  ## Implementation

  Every scan contains `ScanContext` which handle information about tasks related to given scan.
-If scan is cancelled, the `_cancelled` flag is set to `True` and all new tasks are skipped automatically and don't put into task queue.
+If scan is cancelled, the `_cancelled` flag is set to `True` and all new tasks are skipped automatically and aren't put into task queue.

- If task is already working, the worker which handle it will be stopped.
+ If task has been processing already, the worker that handles it will be stopped.

- All tasks in queue are flag as cancelled, and will be skip as soon as worker get it from queue.
+ All tasks in queue are flagged as cancelled, and will be skipped as soon as worker get it from queue.